Josh Rojas Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.08 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to surrender 161 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Royals pitchers combine to rank 21st in baseball in home runs allowed (162 total, 1.2 per game).

-- His most recent appearance came on Saturday against the Chicago Cubs, when the righty tossed 3 2/3 innings, surrendering four earned runs while giving up nine hits.
+- His last time out was on Sunday against the Chicago Cubs, when the righty threw eight innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.